 A Far-Reaching Impact

-Patients like Delphin and Fudia were given a new way forward – one they always dreamed was possible but now, it’s their reality.
+Patients like Delphin were given a new way forward – one they always dreamed was possible but now, it’s their reality.

 Following the removal of his goiter, Delphin was able to return to his family with renewed confidence and the ability to live his life without unnecessary pain.
 “I am healed,” he rejoiced.
 “My life is back to normal, and I can work in the field.

-Mercy Ships was able to make transformative hope and healing possible for not only Delphin and Fudia, but many others like them during 2024.
+Mercy Ships was able to make transformative hope and healing possible for not only Delphin, but many others like them during 2024.
 It’s truly a joint effort thanks to our partner nations, compassionate volunteers, and people like you.
 We’re grateful for your prayers and support as we continue to chart a course together in 2025 and beyond.

 With a two-ship fleet, Mercy Ships and its partner nations have the opportunity to continue making an impact in 2025, but volunteers are needed now more than ever.
 Do you have the heart and hands to become a Mercy Shipper?
 Take a leap of faith and find your place on board!